zzunairaa/Pedestrian-Detection-Person-Re-Identification/README.md

 ### 1. Open the notebook on Google Colab

-Upload `ML4CV_Hasnain_Zunaira.ipynb` to Colab, or open it directly from your Google Drive.
+Upload `main.ipynb` to Colab, or open it directly from your Google Drive.

 ### 2. Download the PRW dataset